wjrforcyber/TestABC/README.md

   2. Check for ignoring leading `0x`.
   3. Check for MSB(order).
   4. Check for returned number of variables.

+- `TTest, InvertWordTT` : Get the inverted truth table of specified number of words.

 - `TTest, GetWordNum` : Get the required number of (`unsigned long`)words given a specified number of variables.